Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Oftentimes, having a conversation with the owner of the noisy pet is the best option.
 If this doesn’t resolve the issue, residents are encouraged to contact City of Goodyear Code Compliance Division/Barking Dogs or call (623) 882-7815.
 If barking occurs at night, early mornings or weekends, contact the Goodyear Police non-emergency number, which is (623) 932-1220.
 You may also relay the times the barking occurs to the Community Services Office and we will try to verify and send a courtesy notice to the pet owner.

 Please take expedient action to correct the issue brought to your attention.
 A Courtesy Notice is sent to inform you that a violation was observed and how to adhere to the Rules and Restrictions of the community.
 You have 14 calendar days from date of the letter date to correct the violation.

-A Recurring Violation (Notice) is issued when a resident fails to initiate corrective action due to a previously noted violation or recurrence of that violation within one year from the date of correction is observed.
+A Recurring Violation (Notice) is issued when a resident fails to initiate corrective action due to a previously noted violation or a recurrence of that violation within one year from the date the correction is observed.
 Please take expedient action to correct the issue brought to your attention.
 You may also contact the Community Services Office to discuss the notice(s) you have received.

 For more information, or to view the fine schedule, please see the Community Handbook. section 8.9.

 If you have any questions, please contact the Compliance Department at (623) 386 - 1112 or via e-mail at firstname.lastname@example.org or email@example.com.